giorgio-paoloni/NDB/README.md

 Hypothesis_4: Exist a function "Gamma": (I0,I0) -> I0 that append two items.
 Ex:(1,0)->(10) "The generative description"

-Hypothesis_5: Belong to I0 ONLY items that Belong to I0 or can be generated from Gamma function
+Hypothesis_5: Belong to I0 ONLY items that Belong to I0 or can be generated from Gamma  ( Γ/ γ) function

 => I can full-generate I0, that is similar to N (function convert) I0 ~ N